 Always remember you’re not buying a house, you’re buying a neighbourhood.
-Location almost always ranks at the top of the list of criteria for the ideal home with several other factors including length of commute to and from work, crime rates, access to local shops and services, noise levels, and the wider community.
-However ultimately it’s the budget that determines your location when buying a new home.
+Location almost always ranks at the top of the list of criteria for the ideal home with several other factors not far behind.

 In an article from March of last year, Business Insider Australia writer, Tara Nicholle Nelson, reminds us how enough small compromises in location can add up to a major mistake 3.